-Remove the motorcycle from the lift stand.
+- Remove the motorcycle from the lift stand.

+- Remove the lift stand.

-To park the motorcycle, press side stand 1 to the ground with your foot and lean the motorcycle on it.
+- To park the motorcycle, press side stand 1 to the ground with your foot and lean the motorcycle on it.

 When you are riding, the side stand must be folded up and secured with the rubber band.